Verbeast2K/zanzi-doc/gateway/Installation.md

 - hosts - contains the rapsberry pi connection details
 - gateway.yml - playbook that configures the host

-Change the host connection details in the hosts file and set list of Github in the gateway.yml file under the vars: usernames to the user handles of the users you would like to give access over ssh.
-You add a ssh key to github refer to the official documentation  ([Adding a new SSH key to your GitHub account - GitHub Docs](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)).
-Make sure you add the SSH key of you're Linux machine and of all the machines you want to acces the gateway with.
+Change the host connection details in the hosts file and set list of Github usernames in the gateway.yml file under the vars: usernames to the user handles of the users you would like to give access over ssh.
+To add a ssh key to github refer to the official documentation  ([Adding a new SSH key to your GitHub account - GitHub Docs](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)).
+Make sure you add the SSH key of your Linux machine and of all the machines you want to acces the gateway with.
 Now you can run the playbook from ansible host with the next command:
 ```shell
 ansible-playbook gateway.yml